hmlongco/Builder/README.md

 Injections tie together the master view, detail view, the view models, and the API and data caching layers of the application.

 Note that this project will probably switch to using [Factory](https://github.com/hmlongco/Factory) in the near future.

+___

+## Why Builder?

+With SwiftUI and Combine available, why use Builder and RxSwift?
+Well, I guess the answer to that question actually depends on your definition of *available*.

+**The problem is that SwiftUI and Combine both require iOS 13 at a minimum.** No support for iOS 12 or iOS 11.

+And if I were using SwiftUI in a production app I'd probably consider **iOS 14** to be the minimum version suitable for application development.
+And even then there are some critical components that require iOS 15!

+Note to mention the minor fact that SwiftUI is still in flux.
+With the beta relase of iOS 16 Apple has shown that even fundamental SwiftUI constructs like `NavigationView` can and will be deprecated.
+Are you ready to make iOS 16 your minimum required version of iOS?

+Same for using Combine.
+Builder could be accomplished using Combine... but that too would have tied me to iOS 13/14 as the minimum version... which is what I was trying to avoid in the first place.

+Hence the problem.
+There aren't too many developers who can drop support for earlier versions of iOS in their applications and go iOS 14 or 15 or 16 only.
+Which in turn means that most of us wouldn't see any of the benefits of doing declarative, reactive programming for another couple of **years**.

+That's simply too long.

+#### CwlViews

+There are a few other declarative frameworks out there, the most notable of which is Matt Gallagher's [CwlViews](https://www.cocoawithlove.com/blog/introducing-cwlviews.html).

+While CwlViews has some cool and interesting features, it's biggest drawback lies in its implementation of its own reactive framework.
+I firmly believe in RxSwift and perhaps more to the point, RxSwift has a large and loyal developer base plus tons of available resources, books, and articles devoted to it.

+I wanted declarative development *and* I wanted my RxSwift.
+What can I say?
+I'm greedy.

+#### Flutter, React Native, et. al.

+There are other "cross-platform" frameworks out there, but I'm an iOS Swift developer at heart and doing iOS development in Dart or JavaScript simply doesn't interest me.

+#### RxSwiftWidgets

+Builder wasn't my first attempt at a SwiftUI-like library.
+I created [RxSwiftWidgets](https://github.com/hmlongco/RxSwiftWidgets) almost immediately after SwiftUI was announced, but was frustrated by several issues inherent in my initial implementation.

+I started over with Builder to see if I could do better.
+I could.

 ---